PhilGrayson/philgrayson.github.io/_posts/2021-08-30-confluent-cloud-privatelink-ms-dns.markdown

 **Why chose Microsoft DNS?** It is simply the on-premise DNS server used at $dayjob.

-**Why chose AWS Route 53?** Since this is about integration AWS, Route 53 is available to use and works well.
+**Why chose AWS Route 53?** Since this is about integrating AWS, Route 53 is available to use and works well.

 **Why not setup a new zone in Microsoft DNS?** The DNS server admins at $dayjob